LunarG/gfxreconstruct/layer/USAGE_android.md

 adb shell "setprop debug.gfxrecon.capture_file '<your_path_and_file_name_here>.gfxr'"
 ```

-### Timestamps
+### Filename Timestamps

-If you enable file timestamps, this file will actually be created new every
+If you enable filename timestamps, the trace file name will include the
-call based on the time the application first access the layer in its
+time the application first accessed the layer in its
 `vkCreateInstance` call:

  ```